 The next round of GP specialty training applications opens from 28 July - 13 August (for a February 2021 start).

 Follow 'Choose GP' on Facebook or find case studies, FAQs and career information on the GP National Recruitment Office (GP NRO) website.

-Enhancing junior doctors' working lives - update report 2020
+Enhancing Junior Doctors' Working Lives - update report 2020

-At a time of challenging service and workforce pressures, we remain committed to supporting junior doctors.
+At a time of challenging service and workforce pressures, HEE has remained committed to supporting junior doctors.
 COVID-19 has impacted all of us in ways we could have never imagined but has shown more than ever that the strength of the NHS is its workforce, which has shown incredible depth of compassion, strength, and adaptability.

 The Enhancing Junior Doctors' Working Lives progress report 2020 provides an update on achievements over the past year.